-- A. Name of the complainant, - B. Date of the complaint, - C. Date(s) of the alleged discrimination/harassment, - D. Name(s) of the discriminator(s)/harasser(s), - E. Location where such discrimination/harassment occurred, - F. Names of any witness(es) to the discrimination/harassment,

-- G. Detailed statement of the circumstances constituting the alleged discrimination/harassment - H. Proposed remedy.
+- D. Name(s) of the discriminator(s)/harasser(s), - E. Location where such discrimination/harassment occurred, - F. Names of any witness(es) to the discrimination/harassment, - G. Detailed statement of the circumstances constituting the alleged discrimination/harassment; and - H. Proposed remedy.